substratusai/helm/charts/vllm/README.md

 replicaCount: 1
 # Change this if you want to serve another model
 model: mistralai/Mistral-7B-Instruct-v0.1
+quantization: "" # optional, choose awq or squeezellm
+dtype: "" # optional, only required to be set to half when using awq for quantization
+gpuMemoryUtilization: "" # Optional, default is 0.90

+# this only works on GKE today
+readManyPVC:
+  enabled: false
+  # provide the name of the PVC that has the model
+  sourcePVC: ""
+  accessModes:
+  - ReadOnlyMany
+  mountPath: /model
+  size: 30Gi
+  # storageClass needs to match the sourcePVC storageClass
+  storageClass: ""

+deploymentAnnotations: {}

 # Override the resources if you need more
 resources: